 The part of this market you really need to pay attention to has to do with context and history.

 When Google delivers a set of search results, it “learns” which ones are better than others by seeing the way actual humans react.
 If a searcher visits a site, finds their answer, and keeps looking at content, the search went well.

 If they immediately bounce and take their attention elsewhere, the search could be said to have been unsuccessful.
 Then, results can be reorganized in the future, with these kinds of tests taking place thousands of times per day.

 Those results are going to be refined again and again, essentially making Google’s engine smarter by the hour.
-Volume of searches becomes less important than intent behind a single search.
+The Volume of searches becomes less important than the intent behind a single search.